-The transition from the individual level analysis to a cross-sectional one was guided by the principles of the constant comparative method of simultaneous inductive and deductive processes (Glazer & Strauss, 1967).
-This analysis was achieved through repeated motion between the individual story, common categories and theory.
+The transition from the individual-level analysis to a cross-sectional one was guided by the principles of the constant comparative method, involving simultaneous inductive and deductive processes (Glazer & Strauss, 1967).
+This analysis was achieved through repeatedly moving between the individual stories, common categories, and theory.

 Trustworthiness

-To ensure the trustworthiness of the analysis, several steps were taken: first, the results are reported as a "thick description", which includes detailed information about the research process, context, appropriate citations, and open conceptual discussion.
-This type of reporting ensures adherence to the text and allows the reader to appreciate the researcher's interpretation.
-Second, after completing the study, I returned to several of the participants (member checks) and shared them with the research findings.
-I received feedback from them that the findings reflected well their family story, and the voice they sought to make in research (Lincoln & Guba, 1985).
-In addition, the analysis process and its results were presented in several academic forums and conferences before researchers and mental health professionals who meet immigrant caregivers in their daily work.
-They found in the study a representation close to the reality they encounter on the field.
+To ensure the trustworthiness of the analysis, several steps were taken: first, the results are reported as a “thick description,” which includes detailed information about the research process, context, appropriate citations, and open conceptual discussion.
+This type of reporting ensures adherence to the text and allows the reader to appreciate the researcher’s interpretation.
+Second, after completing the study, the researcher returned to several of the participants (member checks) and shared the research findings with them.
+Their feedback was that the findings properly reflected their family story, and the voice they sought to express in the research (Lincoln & Guba, 1985).
+In addition, the analysis process and its results were presented in several academic forums and conferences to researchers and mental health professionals who encounter immigrant caregivers in their daily work.
+They found the study to be a close representation of the reality they encounter in the field.

 Reflexivity

-In qualitative research the process of self-awareness and self-reflection is necessary to control the possible influence of the researcher on the participants at every stage of the study.
-The influence of my cultural and professional identity as a FSU immigrant and social worker in mental health field/care is reflected in my choice of subject and research population.
-As such I have close personal and professional connection to the topic of the research.

-The cultural closeness and immigration experiences that are familiar to me from a personal and family perspective have placed in the "insider" position with respect to participants.
-Being an "insider" enabled me to recruit participants and build rapport relatively quickly during the interviews.
-Unlike my participants, I am younger and I am man who have not yet dealt with caregiving experience in the family.
-My “outsider” status as a younger man (relatively to my participants, who mostly were middle-aged women) allowed me to adopt a natural novice attitude and helped some participants not feel intimidated by my position of a “researcher or social worker".
+In qualitative research, the process of self-awareness and self-reflection is necessary to control the possible influence of the researcher on the participants at every stage of the study.
+The influence of my own cultural and professional identity as an FSU immigrant and social worker in the mental health field is reflected in my choice of subject and research population.
+As such, I have a close personal and professional connection to the research topic.
+The cultural closeness and immigration experiences that are familiar to me from a personal and family perspective have placed me in the “insider” position with respect to the participants.
+Being an “insider” enabled me to recruit participants and build rapport relatively quickly during the interviews.
+Unlike the participants, I have not experienced caregiving for a family member, and I am a younger male (while the majority of participants were middle-aged women).
+My “outsider” status as a younger man allowed me to adopt a natural novice attitude, helping some participants feel at ease, rather than intimidated by my position as a researcher and social worker.

 Findings

-In their interviews, immigrant caregivers described at length the multiple hardships, distress and burden that they cope with while dealing with family members with SMI, due to the outbreak of mental illness and the cross-cultural transition.
-I have divided their multiple difficulties into two main categories: the objective burden dimensions – the instrumental "price", and the subjective burden dimensions – the emotional "price".
-Each of these categories is composed of sub-categories that provide them a more specific and profound breakdown.
+In their interviews, immigrant caregivers described at length the multiple hardships and the distress and burden they cope with while dealing with family members with SMI, resulting from both the mental illness and their cross-cultural transition.
+I have divided these difficulties into two main categories: the objective dimensions of burden – the instrumental “price,” and the subjective dimensions of burden – the emotional “price.”
+Each of these categories is composed of sub-categories that provide a more specific and multifaceted breakdown.

-The Objective Burden Dimensions
+Dimensions of objective burden

-From among the variety of difficulties that characterize their lives, the participants mainly emphasized three objective factors (dimensions) that create most of the burden for them as immigrant caregivers; 1) economic and employment difficulties; 2) housing problems; 3) language difficulties/barriers.
-These categories highlight social adversities and barriers that immigrant caregivers are suffering from, and their negative implications upon them and their family members with SMI.
+From among the various difficulties that characterize their lives, the participants mainly emphasized three objective factors that create most of their burden as immigrant caregivers: 1) economic and employment difficulties; 2) housing problems; 3) language difficulties.
+These categories highlight social adversities and barriers that immigrant caregivers suffer from, and the negative implications of these for the caregivers and their family members with SMI.

 Economic and employment difficulties: